avianbc/blog/content/posts/2012-08-07-common-regular-expressions.md

 > [2-9]d{2}-d{3}-d{4}

-This pattern matches simple, 7 digit US telephone numbers.Â  Note that the number must be hyphen seperated and the first digit must be between 2 and 9 for it to be valid.
+This pattern matches simple, 7 digit US telephone numbers.
+Note that the number must be hyphen seperated and the first digit must be between 2 and 9 for it to be valid.

 Edit: Steven Levithan has an [excellent write-up](http://blog.stevenlevithan.com/archives/validate-phone-number) on this subject that covers far more, including International phone numbers.